Note that Google Places/+Local Pages now come under the umberella of Google My Business.

 Local business citations are difficult to fake on authoritive websites, so are a key component in trust and ranking your Google Local listing.
 Additionally, citations broaden your online visibility across the web.
 A local business directory listing may rank higher than your own website for certain search terms.

 As a general rule of thumb, citations are like a vote of confidence.
 The more websites and online sources mention your business, the more likely it is to show in Google local search and maps above other listings.
 Don’t go crazy – low quality links and citations can hurt your online visibility rather than help!

 The simplest way to get started with citations is to register with online business directories and review sites.

 Consistency is key for Google Local Listings

 With Google also automatically updating your Plus page with information it gathers around the web, it is important that all citations have the same:

 - Business Telephone Number

 As local search gets more competitive, don’t just copy the competition, you won’t out-rank them that way!
-Regularly adding citation sources helps to maintain your Google Places rankings.
+Regularly adding citation sources helps to maintain your Google Local search rankings.

-As well as the usual general directories, look out for:
+As well as the usual general business directories, look out for:

 - Listing in your Chamber of Commerce and other business associations